zdagent/docs/content/getting-started/about-audit-reports.md

 ## Patched in

-The semver range that describes what versions contain a fix for the vulnerability.
+The semantic version range that describes which versions contain a fix for the vulnerability.

 ## Dependency of